krontech/chronos-updates/README.txt

 The scripts directory contains some tools which you use to build a Debian filesystem for the Chronos Camera as follows:
  * Install the `multistrap` and `qemu-user-static` packages in your operating system.
- * `scripts/chronos-debootstrap.sh` will create a new root filesystem at `$(pwd)/debian.` This script will require root privileges in order to chroot and configure the new filesystem.
+ * Run `scripts/chronos-debootstrap.sh` to create a new root filesystem at `$(pwd)/debian.` This script will require root privileges to chroot and configure the new filesystem.
- * Insert an micro-SD card with any version of firmware from 0.3.x or earlier into your PC, this should detect and mount two partitions named `BOOT` and `ROOTFS`.
+ * Insert an micro-SD card of at least 8GB into your computer and locate the block device (eg: `/dev/sdb`).
- * Locate the mount device of the `ROOTFS` partition (eg: `/dev/sdb2`), and write the contents of the new filesystem onto the `ROOTFS` partition using the `scripts/mksd-rootfs.sh` script with the command: `scripts/mkfs-rootfs.sh /dev/sdb2`
+ * Run `scripts/mksd-format.sh <block device>` to partition the micro-SD card and copy the bootloader and root filesystem onto the card.
+Note that this script will destroy all data on the SD card.
- * Copy the kernel image from `debian/boot/vmlinuz-3.2` onto the `BOOT` partition and rename the file to `uImage` (eg: `cp debian/boot/vmlinuz-3.2 /media/user/BOOT/uImage`).
+ * Remove the micro-SD card, and insert it into the slot on the bottom of the Chronos.
- * Unmount the micro-SD card, and install it into a camera.
+ * Power on the camera, and enjoy.